“I got to a point where my heart wasn't in it anymore. I'd lost all my energy and motivation.”

 Image of Harriet Hoult

 After a short break from work, Harriet Hoult trusted her gut enough to hand in her notice.
 Now, she's turned a long-suppressed dream into a fulfilling career – one that pays her more than her previous role.
-Here's how she did it.
+Here's how she did it and how things are panning out ten years on.

 What work were you doing previously?